chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Perfect storm is gas + sleepy + hungry.

+Again, don't be afraid to use a pacifier, especially in the first couple weeks ESPECIALLY if his crying seems to be interrupting sleep.
+Even in the first couple days, when babies are still reeling from being discharged into this terrible earth, the pacifier is a very real source of physical comfort.

 ### Changing diapers

 Another thing we learned in the hospital was the kinaesthetic method for changing diapers.
 And it's really influenced how I handle babies in general.
 The idea is that you should really be trying to mimic the movements of the baby in utero.
 So they like to twist around and stuff.
 Here's a video:

 https://www.youtube.com/watch?v=6XT4mDDEFeE

 Notice how instead of grabbing him by his feet and lifting his butt off of the ground, she instead uses his hips to move him to the side?
-That's kind of the fundamental of it.
+That's kind of the fundamental movement.

 Secondly, you should always be in contact with the baby, either with a physical touch or with your voice.

 Thirdly, I guess this is firstly, but when you put the baby down, you should let his butt make contact first and then lower the rest of his body.
 I have found this to be a very useful concept for baby-handling.
+This is how I put Christian down for sleep until abouth month 4 or so.
+Butt down -> your hand on chest -> lower head to pillow -> remove head hand -> SLOWLY remove chest hand.

 ### Final thoughts on this period in time

+#### Your body is about to break down

+You know how shitty you feel when you don't get a good night of sleep?
+Enjoy that with compound interest.
+I was wholly unprepared for the physical toll that having a newborn would take.
+It is a very serious change to your ergonomic situation.
+I went from being in okayish shape to what I can firmly say is the absolute worst shape of my life, which is a horrible feeling.

+This is why you really shouldn't let your diet go, by the way.

+#### De Quervain's Tendonosis

+This is a swelling of the tendon the runs alongside your thumb and you are probably going to get it.
+My gut tells me that if you have an absolute unit of a baby like we did, that you're more likely to get it.
+You will know you have it when it hurts to  your baby around.
+I won't go into treatment options, but to prevent this, it helps to keep your thumb like in against your hand, rather than make an 'L'.
+And try to use the crook of your arm as much as possible.

 #### Learn the hip hinge!!!!!